AIR multigrid with GMRES polynomials (AIRG) and additive preconditioners for Boltzmann transport: Introduction

 One of the main challenges in solving \eref{eq:bte} is that when the scattering cross-sections are large (i.e., the particles are interacting with the material), the BTE tends to a diffusion equation, whereas when the scattering and total cross-sections are zero (i.e., particles are moving through a vacuum), the BTE is purely hyperbolic and hence stable discretisations must be used and the resulting linear systems are asymmetric and non-normal.

 In \eref{eq:bte}, the scattering cross-section, $\sigma_\textrm{s}$, for any given angle-to-angle scattering event is often described by a Legendre expansion whose coefficients we denote as $\bm{\sigma}_\textrm{s}$.
-If we discretise in space/angle (with a discretisation like S$_n$, or FEM), we introduce, $\bm{\varphi}$, which is the angular flux, $\bm{\psi}$, in Legendre space.
+If we discretise in space/angle (with an angular discretisation like S$_n$), we denote the angular flux as $\bm{\psi}$ and the angular flux in Legendre space as $\bm{\varphi}$.
 We then write \eref{eq:bte} as a $2\times2$ block system, namely

-where $\mat{L}$ is the streaming/removal operator, $\bm{\Sigma}_\textrm{s}$ is a matrix with the scattering cross-sections for each spatial node, $\mat{D}_\textrm{m}$ and $\mat{M}_\textrm{m}$ are formed from the tensor product of the spatial mass matrices and the mapping operators which map between our angular discretisation and the moments of the Legendre space and $\hat{\mat{S}_\textrm{e}}$ is the discretised source term from \eref{eq:bte}.
+where $\mat{L}$ is the streaming/removal operator, $\bm{\Sigma}_\textrm{s}$ is a matrix with the scattering cross-sections for each spatial node, $\mat{D}_\textrm{m}$ and $\mat{M}_\textrm{m}$ are formed from the tensor product of the spatial mass matrices and the mapping operators which map between our angular discretisation and the moments of the Legendre space and $\hat{\mat{S}}_\textrm{e}$ is the discretised source term from \eref{eq:bte}.
 When discretised in space with an upwind discretisation and an appropriate ordering of $\bm{\psi}$ is applied, $\mat{L}$ is a block-diagonal matrix, where each of the blocks is lower triangular and corresponds to the spatial coupling for each direction (i.e., each direction in $\mat{L}$ is not coupled to the others; $\mat{L}$ represents a set of advection equations for each direction).

 Equation \eref{eq:block_bte} is typically solved by forming the Schur complement of block $\mat{L}$, namely

 and then a preconditioned Richardson iteration (known as a source iteration in the transport community), with preconditioner $\mat{M}^{-1}$ is applied to recover